-- The technical feasibility has been established or interconnection permit secured; - Management has indicated its intention to construct, operate and maintain the project or land option(s) established; - An offtake market is identified or a power purchase agreement ("PPA") awarded; and - · Adequate resources exist or are expected to be available to complete the project.
+- The technical feasibility has been established or interconnection permit secured; - Management has indicated its intention to construct, operate, and maintain the project or land option(s) established; - An offtake market is identified or a power purchase agreement ("PPA") awarded; and - · Adequate resources exist or are expected to be available to complete the project.

-Upon a project becoming commercially operational, the capitalized costs, including capitalized borrowing costs, if any, are transferred to capital assets and are amortized on a straight-line basis over the estimated useful lives of the various components.
+Upon a project becoming commercially operational, the capitalized costs, including capitalized borrowing costs, if any, are transferred to capital assets and are amortized (on a straight-line basis or using the effective interest rate method) over the estimated useful lives of the various components.